-Children who die of SUDC are generally toddlers between 1 and 4 years of age, but older children have been uncommonly affected.
-Nearly 80% have been less than 3 years of age.
-Approximately two thirds of the cases are males.
-A predilection for a particular ethnic group has not been established.
-Nearly 90% are born at term and nearly half are first born.
-Nearly six percent of the cases are part of a multiple birth gestation.
+Children who die of SUDC are generally toddlers (60%), between 1 and 4 years of age, but older children can be affected.
+No particular ethnic group is affected.
+Nearly 90% are born full-term and nearly half are first born.

-SUDC is a diagnosis of exclusion which means that it is only determined as the cause of death after thorough investigation of the clinical history, scene of death and autopsy reveal no other cause.
-Because the diagnosis of SUDC is made after death, there is no treatment.
+SUDC is a category of death diagnosis of exclusion which means that it is only determined after the death and thorough investigation of the clinical history, scene of death and autopsy reveal no other cause.
+Because the determination of SUDC is made after death, there is no treatment.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: